 Landscaping has been designed and implemented by us and incorporates some 120+ newly planted trees to reflect its partially wooded surroundings and its past life as an orchard.
-At the front, the garden will be more formal, echoing the symmetry of the original kitchen gardens, at the side there will be a small copse of Himalayan birches, and at the rear it will be less formal and will merge into the woodland and meadow-like landscape beyond.
-In the front garden there will be a new, lower wall opposite the old wall, using the same brick as the front of the house.
-The old wall will be under planted with an abundant herbaceous border including shrubs for winter interest and espaliered fruit trees, giving passers-by a glimpse of how the original Georgian walled garden would have utilised its high brick walls.
-The front boundary of the plot will be planted with a native hedge, which will hide the cars from the lane and partially hide the house itself.
+At the front, the garden is more formal, echoing the symmetry of the original kitchen gardens, at the side there is a small copse of Himalayan birches, and at the rear it is less formal and effectively merges into the woodland and meadow-like landscape beyond.
+In the front garden there is a new, lower wall opposite the old wall, using the same brick as the front of the house.
+The old wall has been under-planted with an abundant herbaceous border including shrubs for winter interest and espaliered fruit trees, giving passers-by a glimpse of how the original Georgian walled garden would have utilised its high brick walls.
+The front boundary of the plot has been planted with a native hedge, which will hide the cars from the lane and partially hide the house itself.
 The hedge sits on top of a bank which has been seeded with wild flowers.

 There is a parking area for several cars at the front of the plot, immediately off the minor road.

-The interior will be highly contemporary and relatively minimalist using natural materials such as wood, clay and stone and the highest standard of fittings and finishing.
+The interior is highly contemporary and relatively minimalist using natural materials such as wood, clay and stone and the highest standard of fittings and finishing.